 CGS is an authority on global trends in graduate education and a leader in the international graduate community.
 Their resources and meetings on global issues help members internationalize their campuses, develop sustainable collaborations and prepare students for a global future.

-Before assuming her current position, Hill served as the University of North Carolina senior vice president for academic affairs (2011-14).
+Before assuming her current position, Ortega served as the University of North Carolina senior vice president for academic affairs (2011-14).
 Previous appointments include the executive vice president and provost at the University of New Mexico, vice provost and graduate dean at the University of Washington, and the University of Missouri.
 Ortega's masters and doctoral degrees in sociology were completed at Vanderbilt University.

 With primary research interests in mental health epidemiology, health services and race and ethnic relations, Ortega is the author or co-author of numerous journal articles, book chapters and an introductory sociology text, now in its 9th edition.
 An award-winning teacher, Ortega has also served on a number of review panels for National Science Foundation and the National Institutes of Health and has been the principal investigator or co-investigator on grants totaling more than $9 million in private foundation and federal funds.